QNSA is comprised of a diverse group of Indigenous and non-Indigenous students that share an interest in Aboriginal cultures and traditions.

 The QNSA functions as a forum for students to discuss contemporary and historic issues pertaining to Indigenous peoples and cultures and actively works in collaboration with Four Directions Indigenous Student Centre, the Office of Indigenous Initiatives and the Queen’s Aboriginal Council to identify the needs of Indigenous students on campus.

-The QNSA plans and produces Aboriginal Awareness Week on campus.
-The week long event has a different theme each year. guest speakers and performers brings the Queen’s and Kingston communities together to learn about and critically engage with issues pertaining to that year’s theme.
-Past themes include Resistance, Medicines and Healing, and Aboriginal Art and Culture.
+Each year we plan and produce Indigenous Awareness Week on campus.
+This week long event has a different theme each year, and past themes have included Resistance, Medicines and Healing, and Allyship and Solidarity.
+Guest speakers, performers and campus-wide events bring together the Queen’s and Kingston community to learn about and critically engage with issues pertaining to that year’s theme.